 - Obtain a medical report: After seeking immediate medical treatment, you can also obtain a medical report.
 Your medical report will document your injuries, the doctor’s opinion on the sort of cancer treatment you will require and your chances of survival.

-- Collect important information: To support your claim, it is a good idea to collect any important information you may have on the misdiagnosis of cancer.
+- Collect important information: To support your cancer misdiagnosis claims, it is a good idea to collect any important information you may have on the misdiagnosis of cancer.
 This can include the place where you were treated and medical staff that witnessed your misdiagnosis of cancer.

 - Record your expenses: If your cancer misdiagnosis claim is successful, you will be able to claim any expenses your injuries cost you back as special damages.
 This could include medical expenses, transport expenses, at-home care expenses and the cost of any income you lost as a result of your injuries if you were unable to work whilst receiving cancer treatment.
 Keeping a record of your expenses will also serve as evidence for your claim.

 If you successfully sue for cancer misdiagnosis compensation, you can claim general damages for your injuries, which will compensate you for the pain and suffering you endure because of your injuries.
 This will be the largest part of your cancer misdiagnosis settlement.
 You will also receive a smaller cancer misdiagnosis payout, which will be your special damages.
 The purpose of special damages is to compensate you for any out of pocket expenses caused by your cancer misdiagnoses, such as medical expenses, travel expenses, at-home care and loss of income if you had to take time off work.